CloudNativeECQ2020/springboot-java-jenkins/JENKINS.md

      3. Click on "webhooks."
      4. Click "Add webhooks."
      5. stopping here, need to move jenkins to korra (?) so that it can be accessed by github via url
-4. set up the build for docker image  `springboot-2-dockerize` script [jenkinsbuildapp.sh](jenkinsbuildapp.sh)
+4. set up the build for docker image  `springboot-2-dockerize` script [jenkinsbuilddocker.sh](jenkinsbuilddocker.sh)
-4. run the image on the jenkins host `springboot-3-run -locally` script [jenkinsbuilddocker.sh](jenkinsbuilddocker.sh)
+4. run the image on the jenkins host `springboot-3-run -locally` script [jenkinsrunlocally.sh](jenkinsrunlocally)  uses docker plugin
+## set up pipeline korra
+The next steps were only done on korra which is an externally accessible computer so the incomming trigger could be added.
-4. publish the image in docker hub  `springboot-4-publish-dockerhub` script [jenkinsrunlocally](jenkinsrunlocally)  uses docker plugin
+4. publish the image in docker hub  `springboot-4-publish-dockerhub` script  [jenkinsdockerpublish.sh](jenkinsdockerpublish.sh)  uses docker plugin
-4. publish the image on Amazon Electric Container Registry  `springboot-5-image-push-aws-ecr` uses docker plugin and aws credentials
+4. publish the image on Amazon Electric Container Registry  `springboot-5-image-push-aws-ecr` uses docker plugin and aws credentials no script
 4. stop the container on aws (service will reload it) `springboot-6-restart-aws-container` script [jenkinsawsstoptorun.sh](jenkinsawsstoptorun.sh)        to do this I had to give the user jenkins aws credentials (jenkins userid runs jenkins) so I did the following (I had previously run aws configure to test using aws at the command line)
      ```
      mkdir /home/jenkins